 Dr. Peter Millett pioneered the CAM procedure (Comprehensive Arthroscopic Management) as a shoulder joint preservation treatment for advanced arthritis of the shoulder.
 The CAM procedure was developed for younger patients — predominantly athletes — with advanced arthritis, as well as older patients who wish to remain active and delay a full joint replacement surgery.

 CAM Procedure Video

 Using a variety of minimally invasive arthroscopic surgery techniques and regenerative technologies, Dr. Millett removes loose cartilage and labral tissue is used to smooth out the joint; once the scar tissue has been eliminated, mobility is often restored.
-The most important aspect of the procedure is to then remove the large bone spur, which is typically present, and then decompress the axillary nerve to alleviate pain (see Nerve release).
+The most important aspect of the CAM procedure is to then remove the large bone spur, which is typically present, and then decompress the axillary nerve to alleviate pain (see Nerve Release).

 The CAM procedure was designed in stages over the course of five years with a specific focus to alleviate pain along the back and side of the shoulder.
 While this shoulder joint preservation technique requires advanced skill to perform, preliminary clinical studies have shown significant benefits to patients with cartilage regeneration, joint improvement, alleviation of pain, and dramatic improvements in function.